-Not many people pay attention to the their under sink water heater.
-It is usually an appliance that is taken for granted.
-Until it breaks that is.
-When it is time to replace your under the sink water heater, there are a few things to take into consideration.
+Not many people pay attention to their under sink water heater.
+Until it breaks, that is.
+When it is time to replace your under-the-sink water heater, there are a few things to consider.

 The most obvious consideration has got to be the size of it.
-If you have very little space, you are going to need a very little water heater.
+If you have very little space, you are going to need a tiny water heater.
 Since you will not have space for a storage tank, tank-less water heaters are ideal for underneath sinks.

 Gas-Type vs Electrical

-Since the water heater is going to be located under your sink, the ventilation needed to properly vent a gas-type water heater is not possible.
-You will need to only consider electrical models.
+Since the water heater will be located under your sink, the ventilation needed to vent a gas-type water heater properly is impossible.
+You will need only to consider electrical models.

 Do you have a dishwasher that is going to be utilizing the water heated by this device?
 Or is it merely to heat the water for the sink?